savoirtech/soa-rag-reference-architecture/README.md

 # With Thanks

-Thank you to the JavaFaker, Apache ActiveMQ, Apache Camel, Apache Karaf, Apache CXF, LangChain4j, and LocalAI communities.
+Thank you to the DataFaker, Apache ActiveMQ, Apache Camel, Apache Karaf, Apache CXF, LangChain4j, and LocalAI communities.

 \(c\) 2024 Savoir Technologies